BrianLesko/BrianLesko/README.md

 - 👋 Hi, I’m @BrianLesko
 - 👀 I’m interested in robotics, control theory, and vehicle systems
 - 🌱 I’m currently learning at Ohio State University, 11/22/22
-- 💞️ I’m looking to collaborate on machine learning and perception, also real estate and investment ideas
+- 💞️ I’m looking to collaborate on machine learning and perception.
+I am also interested in discussing real estate and investments
 - 📫 Email me at BrianJosephLesko@gmail.com

 <!---